Extend a persistent volume

 OpenStack Horizon

-To extend a volume using OpenStack Horizon, follow these steps:
+To extend a volume by using OpenStack Horizon

-• Press the instance to which the volume you want to extend is connected.
+• Press the instance having the volume you want to extend.

 OpenStack Terminal Client

-To extend a volume using the OpenStack terminal client, follow these steps:
+To extend a volume by using the OpenStack Terminal Client

-• Run this command: openstack server list, save the name of the instance to which the volume you want to extend is connected.
+• Run this command: openstack server list, save the name of the instance having the volume you want to extend.

 • Run this command: openstack server volume list [NAME_OF_INSTANCE], replacing the name with that from previous step.